Director: George Cukor

 Notable cast: Claire Danes, Leonardo di Caprio

 Unlike Cukor and Zeffirelli, who both set their adaptations in medieval Italy, Luhrmann moved the action of Shakespeare’s play to America in the twentieth century.
-Verona therefore becomes “Verona Beach,” home to warring gangs and a police chief called “Prince.”
+Verona, therefore, becomes “Verona Beach,” home to warring gangs and a police chief called “Prince.”
 Luhrmann’s adaptation is probably the most faithful of the three, in the sense that it retains more of the original language than either Cukor’s or Zeffirelli’s versions.
-Romeo + Juliet was nominated for an Academy Award and won several other major awards.
-It is highly regarded by film critics and students of Shakespeare’s plays alike.